JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/Meta_Values_Part_I.md

 - 2) _Regular, Meditative Prayer_.
 Spiritual insight can also be facilitated or augmented by means of relaxation and receptivity through meditative prayer.
 We can also define this activity as a conscious effort to align with the realityforces of the universe, as described in detail in the Rodan section of the Urantia Papers.
 - 3) _Hitting Bottom_.
 A peak-experience, at a moment of total despair, has set the stage for a down-grasp of spiritual insight that may lead to a lifetime of dedication to a project or cause that is more important than self.

 Regardless of how a spiritual insight occurs, we know that the human will is necessary to capture a spiritual insight and bring it to the material level manifestation or actualization by means of action.
 Jesus taught the human will-to-do emerges from self-respect, and the conviction that one can do, and that we have something worthwhile to offer.
 We believe our action will have meaning.
 When the will-to-do merges with the belief that one-can-do, the composite manifests itself as an assertive drive to be proactive and make something happen.
 Yet pure assertiveness, regardless of its justification, could ruthlessly overrun and exploit other people, absolving itself by declaring that the “the ends justify the means.”
 Clearly, assertiveness is a necessary quality, but something else is needed if we are to be aligned with Meta-Values.
 Jesus saw this clearly: “In bringing men into the kingdom, do not lessen or destroy their self-respect.
 While overmuch self-respect may destroy proper humility and end in pride, conceit, and arrogance, the loss of self-respect often ends in paralysis of the will.
 It is the purpose of this gospel to restore self-respect to those who have lost it and to restrain it in those who have it.
 Make not the mistake of only condemning the wrongs in the lives of your pupils; remember also to accord generous recognition for the most praiseworthy things in their lives.
-Forget not that I will stop at nothing to restore self-respect to those who have lost it, and who really desire to regain it.” ([UB 159:3.3](/en/The_Urantia_Book/159#p3_3))
+Forget not that I will stop at nothing to restore self-respect to those who have lost it, and who really desire to regain it.” (<a id="a93_1531"></a>[UB 159:3.3](/en/The_Urantia_Book/159#p3_3))

 ## The Will-To-Do-Plus the Will-To-Do Good Things